jvillalp/Graphs/projects/adventure/README.md

+Question: why can't we use a traversal?
+  - traversal will just visit all the nodes
+  - we want a list of directions to guide us step by step

+  - Also, we will want to minimize the number of steps

+  translating into graph terminologuy
+ If get stuck, BFS?

 ## Description

 You are provided with a pre-generated graph consisting of 500 rooms.
 You are responsible for filling `traversal_path` with directions that, when walked in order, will visit every room on the map at least once.